albe68/task-to-do-app/README.md

 ## Getting Started

 - Clone the repo locally `$ git clone https://github.com/albe68/task-to-do-app.git`.
-- Set-up a .env file refering to .example.env in the same directory where example .env is located.
+- Create a new `.env` file refering to `.env.example` in the same directory where` example.env` is located.
 - CD to `$ cd server`  && Run `$ npm install` and start the server by `$ npm start`
 - CD to `$ cd client`  && Run `$ npm install` to start client server `$ npm start`
 - Open your browser and hit `http://localhost:5173/` OR Url shown in vite terminal.